 Key Takeaways

-Convertible securities have offered equity-like return potential with reduced volatility, allowing for gains during market ups and benefiting from protection when markets decline.
+Convertible securities have offered equity-like return potential with reduced volatility, allowing for gains when the stock market rises and benefiting from protection when the market declines.

 Active management is key to leveraging opportunities and managing risks in the evolving market environment.

-Over the last 25-plus years, global convertibles have produced equity-like performance but with lower volatility.
-And thanks to accelerated new issuance at favorable terms, today’s opportunity set has expanded, adding to the appeal of this unique asset class.
+Over the last 35-plus years, convertibles have produced equity-like performance but with lower volatility.
+Today, accelerating new issuance and expanding market breadth adds to the appeal of this unique asset class.

 What are convertible securities?